Financial Information Update for 2017-2018

 Gum chewing and the possession of sticky play substances such as Smud, Slime etc. is a problem in any facility trying to keep desks, chairs, hallways and all carpeted areas clean.
 If a student violates this maintenance code, or in any other way defaces school properties there may be fines levied to cover the potential cleaning costs.
 A $5.00 fine may be assessed for persistent gum chewing within the school premises.
 Students may be involved in cleaning up areas blemished.
 Food or drinks are not to be consumed in hallways or bathrooms, especially during breaks to the bathroom.
 Textbooks, clothing and other personal belongings are to be kept in designated places at all times.
 Such items left lying around may be confiscated and fines assessed.
 Desks are to be cleaned daily.

 Any misuse, breakage or destruction of school or personal property will result in a charge to those responsible.
 Full payment for damage will be required.
 Schoolbooks or library books which are marred beyond normal usage will be charged according to the damage done.
 Full payment will be required for all books that are lost.

 Parents may be called to pick up their child if misbehavior becomes unusually excessive.
 If behavior warrants such action, individual suspensions may be given at the discretion of the teachers or the School Board.
 Parents may be asked to appear before the Board if more serious problems occur.

-GNOCA does not presently have an After School Care Program; all students must be picked up no later than 4:00 pm on Monday-Thursdays; and no later than 2:15 pm on Fridays.
+GNOCA does not presently have an After School Care Program; all students must be picked up no later than 3:45 pm Monday-Thursday and 2:45 on Fridays.